vicariousinc/PGMax/README.md

 ## Getting Started

+See our [blog post](https://www.vicarious.com/posts/pgmax-factor-graphs-for-discrete-probabilistic-graphical-models-and-loopy-belief-propagation-in-jax/) and [companion paper](https://arxiv.org/abs/2202.04110) for an introduction to PGMax and comparison with existing packages.

 Here are a few self-contained Colab notebooks to help you get started on using PGMax:

 - [Tutorial on basic PGMax usage](https://colab.research.google.com/drive/1PQ9eVaOg336XzPqko-v_us3izEbjvWMW?usp=sharing)